-The departmental P&T committee is expected to provide guidance and feedback to the candidates on preparation of the dossier prior to its submission.
+The faculty member's mentoring committee and departmental P&T committee is expected to provide guidance and feedback to the candidates on preparation of the dossier prior to its submission.
+Faculty should submit their dossier to the mentoring committee for input with sufficient time to allow for review and revisions prior to its final submission.

 Faculty members having budgeted joint appointments in two or more departments are to be reviewed and evaluated for promotion and/or tenure by each department/unit, in accordance with the guidelines from each department/unit and as specified in the memorandum of understanding executed for the budgeted joint appointment.
-If the budgeted joint appointment involves other colleges, each dean (and each college level P&T committees) provides recommendations to the provost.
+If the budgeted joint appointment involves other colleges, each dean (and each college level P&T committee) provides recommendations to the Provost and Vice Provost for Faculty Affairs.
 The college in which the faculty is administratively located has the responsibility for completing and forwarding the dossier to the Office of the Vice Provost for Faculty Affairs.
 For candidates who are involved with Interdisciplinary Programs, a letter must be requested from the program chair/director at the same time as when external reviewers' letters are requested so they may become part of the dossier reviewed by the departmental P&T committee.